Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Classical Mechanics

 \section{Classical Mechanics}

-Classical mechanics, also known as Newtonian mechanics, are generally considered to have been initiated in \cite{newton}, where the foundations of classical mechanics are established by three laws of motion and the law of universal gravitation that unifies terrestrial and celestial mechanics.
-The object of study of Newtonian mechanics is to model the motion of particles, which are a mathematical abstraction representing bodies as points in space to which physical properties, such as mass, can be attributed in real and complete three-dimensional vector spaces.
+Classical mechanics, also known as Newtonian mechanics,is generally considered to have been initiated in \cite{newton}, where the foundations of classical mechanics are established by three laws of motion and the law of universal gravitation that unifies terrestrial and celestial mechanics.
+The aim of Newtonian mechanics is to model the motion of particles, which are a mathematical abstraction representing bodies as points in space to which physical properties, such as mass, can be attributed in real and complete three-dimensional vector spaces.